dcreutz/SQM-Visualizer/README.md

 [Standalone version](https://dcreutz.com/sqm/sqm_visualizer_standalone/sqm_visualizer.html)

+## User guide

+The main features of the SQM Visualizer are documented in the [user guide](UserGuide.MD) contributed by Alan Creutz.

 ## Installation (Standalone)

 1. Download the standalone SQM Visualizer from this [link](full_dist/sqm_visualizer_standalone.tar.gz) by choosing 'View raw' on that page.